Sage-Bionetworks/rocc-client-db/README.md

     npm run build
     npm run package

-`npm run package` will build a binary file for Linus; if you are using MacOS, you may encounter the following error:
+`npm run package` will build a binary file for Linux; if you are using MacOS, you may encounter the following error:

     > Warning Failed to make bytecode node16-x64 for file .../rocc-db-client/node_modules/lodash-es/lodash.js

 If this happens, the next step (running the client), will not work.
-Instead, refer to [Using node to Seed the DB].
+If you are interested in seeding the database, refer to [Using node to Seed the DB].

 Run the client: